Create lasting connections

 Complete the following steps to apply:

-- Select — Office of Non-Clinical Education Programs
+- School of Study — Office of Non-Clinical Education Programs.

-- Select — Science Program for the Advancement of Research Knowledge (SPARK)
+- Area of Interest — Science Program for the Advancement of Research Knowledge (SPARK).

 Additional required items

 - Essay.
-Include the following and upload in the Supplemental Items section.
+Upload the following essay in the Supplemental Items section.
 In 500 words or less, answer the following questions in essay form:

 - Why would you like to be a research scholar at Mayo Clinic?